Attappadi taluk: Gold Mineralization

-In Attappady, region gold grains are found only in the native state and occur in different shapes and sizes.
+In Attappadi, region gold grains are found only in the native state and occur in different shapes and sizes.
 Visible specks of gold were noticed in the samples collected from veins, particularly where the associated sulfides have been subjected to weathering and leaching resulting in the formation of limonite.
 Gold grains with a maximum dimension of 2 mm were reported.
 Pyrite is the dominant sulfide phase within the quartz lodes (occurring as stringers and fracture fillings).
 Chalcopyrite, covellite, chalcocite, and galena are commonly observed in the mineral assemblage.

 Climate

-Attappady RF in the southwest portion of Mannarghat Forest Division receives a high rainfall of 4700 mm (185 in).
-Moving eastward along the Attappady valley towards Agali, the rainfall steadily decreases to a low of 900 mm.
+Attappadi RF in the southwest portion of Mannarghat Forest Division receives a high rainfall of 4700 mm (185 in).
+Moving eastward along the Attappadi valley towards Agali, the rainfall steadily decreases to a low of 900 mm.

 Administration

 Attappady tribal taluk has administration over Attappady block panchayat, Agali, Sholayur and Pudur grama panchayats.

 Constituent Villages

 Attappady taluk comprises 6 revenue villages like Agali, Kallamala, Kottathara, Padavayal, Pudur and Sholayur.